Skip to main content

 Once the Ankra Agent is deployed and connected, stacks and addons configured in Ankra begin reconciling automatically.

-The restored cluster gets entirely fresh infrastructure — new Hetzner servers, new IP addresses, new k3s installation.
-Data from before the termination is not preserved on the servers.
-Persistent data stored in Hetzner Volumes (via the CSI driver) is preserved if the volumes were not deleted.
+The started cluster gets entirely fresh infrastructure - new Hetzner servers, new IP addresses, new k3s installation.
+Data from before the stop is not preserved on the servers.
+Persistent data stored in Hetzner Volumes (via the CSI driver) is preserved: a plain stop or deprovision never deletes the volumes (previously a stop always deleted them, so a restarted cluster came back with empty storage).
+The kept volumes bill while the cluster is parked; pass --force on the stop or deprovision to delete them, which destroys their data.

 Legacy Worker Scaling